dbialek2/spark/docs/cloud-integration.md

 mvn test --pl cloud -Phadoop-2.7 -Dcloud.test.configuration.file=/home/developer/aws/cloud.xml `-DwildcardSuites=org.apache.spark.cloud.s3`
 ```

-(Note that an absolute path is used to refer to the test configuration file.
-If a relative
+Note that an absolute path is used to refer to the test configuration file in these examples.
-path is supplied, it should be relative to the project base.)
+If a relative path is supplied, it should be relative to the project base.

 ## Best practices for adding a new test

 1. Use `ctest()` to define a test case conditional on the suite being enabled.
 1. Give it a unique name which can be used to explicitly execute it from the build via the `suite` property.
-1. Give it a name useful in test reports/bug reports
+1. Give it a name useful in test reports/bug reports.
-1. Give it a meaningful description.
+1. Give it a meaningful description for logs and test reports..
 1. Test against multiple infrastructure instances.